FPSAC/FPSAC.github.io/_posts/2017-10-05-jeffremmel.md

 ---
 layout: post
-title: News of the death of Jeff Remmel
+title: Death of Jeff Remmel
 ---

 It is a sad occassion that we announce that Jeff Remmel passed away on Friday, September 29, 2017.